elementpayHQ/ElementPayDocs/README.md

   }
 }
 ```

+> 🧾 This request will:
+>
+> - Accept an MPESA payment from the provided phone number by sending an STK push to their number where they only have to input their security PIN
+> - Convert the KES amount into crypto
+> - Send the tokens to the provided wallet address
+> - Notify the webhook URL of the final status (settled/failed)

 > **ℹ️ Note:** This `webhook_url` will receive a POST request when the order is `SETTLED`, `FAILED`, or otherwise updated.
 > Sample webhook response